Handling a complaint Sexual harassment

 Non-disclosure agreements

-You should not use a non-disclosure agreement (NDA) or 'confidentiality clause' to stop someone reporting sexual harassment.
+You should not use a non-disclosure agreement (NDA) or 'confidentiality clause' that might deter someone from reporting sexual harassment.

 You cannot use a non-disclosure agreement to stop someone whistleblowing or reporting a crime.

-If the person does not want to make a formal complaint because they find it too distressing to put it in writing, you might consider a disciplinary procedure against the person they're complaining about.
+They might not want to make a formal complaint, for example because they think it will be too distressing.
+In this case, you might still consider a disciplinary procedure against the person they're complaining about.

-In some cases, you may only have the word of the person making the complaint against the word of the person they're accusing.
-For example if the incident happened away from other people or nobody saw it.
-After hearing the evidence from both sides in a fair process, you can still decide the case is valid if you believe the person who made the complaint.
+In some cases, you might only have evidence from the person making the complaint and the person accused.
+You should hear the evidence from both sides in a fair process.
+You can still decide the case is valid if you believe the person who made the complaint.

 If the case reaches an employment tribunal